Bed barrier or rails for children's bed

 thingiverse

-Hi Everybody, When my kid turned 2 years old we gave bought him a 60cm tall bed, plus the matress it became a 85cm tall bed.
-So we had to buy or make some bed barrier to protect him.
-The ones in the market where mostly expensive and short, did not covered enough of the edges and where a risk for a so tall bed.
-We take the first option, make it!
-Some of the principles the design had to cover were: - Cover almost all the edges of the bed. - Be high enough. - Be resistant to tremendous kids. - And very important, had to have the possibility to pivot down the barrier in order to make the bed.
-You will find a set of pieces to use with 32x32mm wood battens: - Corners: High and low, with and without connections with laterals (to cover right and left the same kind of corner you just have to invert the model in the slicer). - Middle pieces: High and low, with and without GoPro connections. - Bed restraints: GoPro kind of connection. - Bedroom wall connection: 2 pieces.
-One is the plastic connection to the barrier, the other one is a simple plate for being made with TPU and have the damping function.
-BOM: You will also need screws.
-The number will depend on how long you will make the barrier: 1) GoPro base: 5 wood screws of 4mm diameter, and 1 M6 screw and nut with hexagonal head.
-2) The rest of the models use 4mm wood screws no more than 30mm long or 15 if your are going to put screws in both sides.
-Some of them has an extra hole of 5mm to put long screws grabs the 2 wood battens.
+Hi Everybody, When my kid turned 2 years old, we bought a 60cm tall bed, but with the mattress it became an 85cm tall bed.
+So, we had to buy or make some bed barriers to protect him.
+The ones in the market were mostly expensive and short, didn't cover enough of the edges, and were a risk for a bed that tall.
+We took the first option: making them!
+Some key principles the design had to meet were: * Cover almost all the edges of the bed. * Be high enough. * Be resistant to tremendous kids. * And very important, it had to have the possibility to pivot down the barrier in order to make the bed.
+You'll find a set of pieces to use with 32x32mm wood battens: * Corners: High and low, with and without connections with laterals (to cover right and left, just invert the model in the slicer). * Middle pieces: High and low, with and without GoPro connections. * Bed restraints: GoPro kind of connection. * Bedroom wall connection: 2 pieces.
+One is a plastic connection to the barrier, the other one is a simple plate for being made with TPU and having the damping function.
+BOM: You'll also need screws.
+The number will depend on how long you make the barrier: 1) GoPro base: 5 wood screws of 4mm diameter, and 1 M6 screw and nut with hexagonal head.
+2) The rest of the models use 4mm wood screws no more than 30mm long or 15 if you're going to put screws in both sides.
+Some of them have an extra hole of 5mm to put long screws that grab two wood battens.
 HOW TO PRINT IT: This may be critical.
-The first thing you must consider is that once you put the wood battens the lever force that your kid can apply on the corners and the restrains is huge.
-So, the most important thing to take into consideration is MAKE THE PIECES VERY STRONG.
-That means: - Thick walls: Mine are 2mm thick, with a 3.5mm walls, that means that the walls of the corners does not have infill.
-All wall!! - In case of infill: not less than 40%. - Material used: I use PLA because it is strong.
-Use the best and strongest you know. - And the most critical part: Make sure you got an spectacular layer adhesion.
-It may have to be printed slow? so be it!!! huge temperature? do not doubt it!!
-The problem is that if your kid leans its weight against the barrier and it is not strong, it will broke and your kid fall down.
-In my first testing of the material, one of the reasons to weak walls was no chosing right in what direction place the model in the printer, the direction of the layers.
-My suggestion: - All the corners and middle restrains with GoPro kind of connector, make the connector be parallel to the bed.
-This way the connector will be strong and capable to sustain the weight of the kid. - The bed support with GoPro connector, the same way it would be placed in the bed. - The corners with a lateral connector, the connector shoud be in vertical, because it will have to face huge lateral forces.
-This way, those forces will be contained with the layers in perpendicular, the right way. - The support for the wall: In the pictures you will see that mine is broken.
-If you place the model in vertical in the printer, once you tighten the screws the layers will separate.
-But if you place it in horizontal the layers will be weak against the lever forces of the barrier.
-Sorry, but you will have to try your best judgement here.
-Right now I can't think in anything else to tell you.
-Once I read questions and comes to mind I will update the instructions.
+First, consider that once you put the wood battens, the lever force your kid can apply on the corners and restrains is huge.
+So, make the pieces very strong!
+That means: * Thick walls: Mine are 2mm thick, with 3.5mm walls, which means the walls of the corners don't have infill; all wall! * In case of infill: not less than 40%. * Material used: I use PLA because it's strong.
+Use the best and strongest you know. * And the most critical part: Make sure you've got spectacular layer adhesion.
+It may have to be printed slow, so be it!
+Huge temperature?
+Don't doubt it!
+The problem is that if your kid leans their weight against the barrier and it's not strong, it will break and your kid will fall down.
+In my first testing of the material, one reason for weak walls was choosing the wrong direction for the model in the printer, the direction of the layers.
+My suggestion: * All corners and middle restrains with GoPro kind of connector, make the connector be parallel to the bed. * The bed support with GoPro connector should be placed the same way it would be on the bed. * The corners with a lateral connector, the connector should be in vertical, because it will have to face huge lateral forces.
+This way, those forces will be contained with the layers in perpendicular, the right way. * The support for the wall: In the pictures you'll see that mine is broken.
+If you place the model in vertical in the printer, once you tighten the screws, the layers will separate.
+But if you place it in horizontal, the layers will be weak against the lever forces of the barrier.
+Sorry, but you'll have to try your best judgment here.
+Right now I can't think of anything else to tell you.
+Once I read questions and come up with something, I'll update the instructions.

 Download Model from thingiverse